+It is no secret that an MBA is designed to provide you with unshakable hard business skills.
 For Nikhita, doing her MBA means facing some of her fears such as climbing the dangerous cliffs of Strategy.
 But that is part of an essential survival test before she can face the climb to the top of the mountain that is her ultimate career.

-No one would imagine that a person chooses to attend a B-School because they need business skills to get ahead in life.
+No one would imagine that a person chooses to attend a business school because they need business skills to get ahead in life.
 But what are these business skills exactly?
 And why are they important when you have ‘street smart’ and ‘common sense’?
 More importantly, why would I need to learn it when I can just work with or hire somebody who has those skills?

 Business skills come in two parts: Hard skills and soft skills.
 Today, we are experiencing that soft skills like problem solving, emotion control, leadership become increasingly important.
 They cannot be quantified and are very subjective.
 Hard skills are those that are easily quantifiable and, more often than not, included in your resume.
 These include Finance, Marketing, Sales, Strategy and Change Management to name a few.